TOUR — Tuniu Corporation

 2. Strategic Updates and Business Highlights

-- Shareholder Return Plan: Announced a $50 million plan for cash dividends and share repurchases over three years starting March 2026.
+- Shareholder Return Plan: Announced a $50 million plan for cash dividends and share repurchases over three years, reflecting confidence in the travel industry's outlook.

 3. Forward Guidance and Outlook